-That said I recommend restricting publishing all the blog to most onetime per day for the first several months.
-Blogging fatigue will kick in at some point and if the publishing schedule is too aggressive off the top that fatigue will kick in long before the blog has to foothold it needs; both internally and in the public eye.
-With thematic days to find you should also make a schedule for the contributors; for each of the thematic days in the next several months a contributor should be assigned; a topic or title should be defined.
+That said, I recommend restricting publishing on the blog to most onetime per day for the first several months.
+Blogging fatigue will kick in at some point and if the publishing schedule is too aggressive off the top, that fatigue will kick in long before the blog has to foothold it needs; both internally and in the public eye.
+With thematic days to find, you should also make a schedule for the contributors; for each of the thematic days in the next several months a contributor should be assigned; a topic or title should be defined.

-Assuming your company how social media channels like Twitter handle, a Facebook page, and a Google plus page set up, the first thing you should do when publishing a new poll is to post out through these channels.
+Assuming your company has social media channels like Twitter, Facebook and a Google plus page set up, the first thing you should do when publishing a new poll is to post out through these channels.
 The temptation here is to set up an automated system but blasts posts out all the channels at once using a boxed message, but this is not an effective strategy.
 Twitter, Facebook, google plus and other social media channels are all very different and all have their own languages.

-Customizing the message for each channel will make a big difference in how people interact with it.
-For twitter the key is to say something that will catch people’s interest and also encourage them to share or re-tweet the message; because twitter only gives you 140 characters and your URL will take up a good portion of these, it’s important to be concise descriptive and appealing; that usually means reframing the polls title into a question or conversational statement.
-While something like did you know solar energy can make your company cool; read more at link can sound a bit hokey; it’s far more effective than simply saying new post and in the title of the post.
+Customising the message for each channel, will make a big difference in how people interact with it.
+For Twitter the key is to say something that will catch people’s interest and also encourage them to share or re-tweet the message.
+Because Twitter only gives you 140 characters and your URL will take up a good portion of these, it’s important to be concise, descriptive and appealing; that usually means re-framing the polls title into a question or conversational statement.
+While something like did you know solar energy can make your company cool; read more at link; can sound a bit hokey; it’s far more effective than simply saying new post and in the title of the post.

-What interesting about Facebook and Google plus is that many people don’t actually read articles the like plus one or share; they just read the post itself along with a description.
-If the first person who sees your article does not read it she mightshare it with some friends who will.
+What’s interesting about Facebook and Google plus, is that many people don’t actually read articles, they like,plus one or share; they just read the post itself along with a description.
+If the first person who sees your article does not read it they might share it with some friends who will.
 On Facebook and Google plus you can also use images to further booster the attention your post will get.